Michal-Novomestsky/Michal-Novomestsky.github.io/_pages/about.md

 Hello there!

-I'm Michal, a final year undergraduate at Monash University, Australia, studying Aerospace Engineering (Honours).
-Although I come from a physics/engineering background in fluids, I have since shifted toward ML/AI as I have found some of the research directions in this space very exciting.
-Though my research interests are fairly broad, I am currently most interested in whether models learn robust, generalised (world) models and algorithms, particularly in the context of physics.
+I'm Michal, a BEng student at Monash University, studying Aerospace Engineering.
+My Honours thesis is being supervised by A/Prof. [Mehrtash Harandi](https://sites.google.com/site/mehrtashharandi/) and [Riccardo Ali](https://rick-ali.github.io/).

+Though my research interests are fairly broad, I am currently most interested the development of circuits and generalisation in neural networks.
+Additionally, coming from an engineering background in fluids, I am particularly interested in whether such structures can be physically meaningful when applied to physics and mathematics.

-I'm currently an AI researcher at [Chronosphere](https://chronosphere.io/) and completing my Honours under [Mehrtash Harandi](https://sites.google.com/site/mehrtashharandi/).
+I'm currently also an AI researcher at [Chronosphere](https://chronosphere.io/).
 Previously, I have worked as a research intern at the Bureau of Meteorology focusing on AI in weather forecasting, as well as a Google Summer of Code contributor in Bayesian ML under Rob Zinkov, Theo Rashid and Colt Allen.
 Prior to that, I was an intern at the University of Melbourne where I published a paper under Joey Voermans and Alexander Babanin in climate science.

 I'm delighted you've taken the time to visit my profile, feel free to have a look around!